Dealing with Numpty Hot-Linkers

 Note: I don’t use an alternative image, but the temptation to redirect to a rude alternative is very tempting at times - but that would then lower me to the thieving hot-linkers standards, and to be honest, I am above all that!

-2 Responses to “Dealing with Numpty Hot-Linkers”
+2 thoughts on “Dealing with Numpty Hot-Linkers”